wwahyudi/wwahyudi.github.io/_posts/2016-03-24-powershell-execution-scripts-disabled.md

 ---
 layout:     post
-title:      PowerShell says “Execution of scripts is disabled on this system.”
+title:      PowerShell says “Execution of scripts is disabled on this system”
 date:       2016-03-24
 summary:    Fix execution policy for powerShell scripts cannot be loaded because the execution of scripts is disabled on this system.
 categories: windows